diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-2/machine-learning/ch-4-unsupervised-learning-neural-networks.md

   - standard competitive learning rule
     - ``∆wk = η(x−wk)`` = ``η(x_i − w_{ki})`` ,``1≤i≤N``
     - only the winner is moved
+  - CL with bad (random) initialization
+    - nodes which are never used (no data in that Voronoi region)
+    - nodes which cover more than one cluster, and therefore moves back and forth between them
+  - CL initialized from the data
+    - better coverage, all nodes are used
+    - but still not optimal, unless we're very lucky (bad distribution of nodes)
 - competitive learning + batch learning = K-means
 - the winner-takes-all problem: if a single node wins a lot, it may become invincible
   - solutions